Tompkins Table

 The Tompkins Table is an annual ranking that lists the Colleges of the University of Cambridge in order of their undergraduate students' performances in that year's examinations.
 Two colleges—Darwin and Clare Hall—do not have undergraduate students and do not feature in the list.
 It was created in 1981 by Peter Tompkins, then a third-year undergraduate mathematics student at Trinity College, who compiled it for many years.
 It was formerly published by The Independent.
 Since 2016, it has been published by Varsity, a student newspaper of the University of Cambridge.
 It is not an official University of Cambridge table.
 It does not take account of students who are not candidates for Honours degrees, or those who have failed to gain a degree.
 It was not published in 2020 or 2021 as a result of the restrictions to the examination process brought about as a result of the COVID-19 pandemic.
+It was also not published in 2023.

 Rankings

 Current rankings

 Initially, it only included final year exams but since 1997 has covered all exams for which grades are allocated.
-The table allocates 5 points for a First Class degree, 3 points for an Upper Second (known also as a 2.i), 2.5 points for a Second Undivided (A second class degree that isn't divided into Upper or Lower), 2 points for a Lower Second (a 2.ii), 1 point for a Third and no points for someone only granted an allowance towards an Ordinary Degree.
+The table allocates 5 points for a First Class degree, 3 points for an Upper Second (known also as a 2.i), 2.5 points for a Second Undivided (A second class degree that is not divided into Upper or Lower), 2 points for a Lower Second (a 2.ii), 1 point for a Third and no points for someone only granted an allowance towards an Ordinary Degree.
 The scores in each subject are then weighted to a common average, to avoid the bias towards colleges with higher proportions of students entered for subjects which receive higher average grades.
 The result is expressed as a percentage of the total number of points available.
 The differences between the highest places on the table are usually very slight.
 Christ's College was the top college in 2019, after coming top in 2018 following seven years in which Trinity College came top.
 The rankings are not officially endorsed by the University.
 Since Darwin College and Clare Hall admit only graduate students, they do not feature in this undergraduate ranking.
-Some of the mature colleges, including St. Edmund's College, Hughes Hall, Lucy Cavendish College, and Wolfson College, tend to perform relatively poorly in the Tompkins Table, but have significantly more graduate students than undergraduate students, so the results here are not representative of the majority of the student population of each of these colleges.
+Some of the mature colleges, including St. Edmund's College, Hughes Hall, and Wolfson College, tend to perform relatively poorly in the Tompkins Table, but have significantly more graduate students than undergraduate students, so the results here are not representative of the majority of the student population of each of these colleges.

-Below is the table for 2022:
+Below is the table for 2024, using the following scoring system: five points for a 1st, three for a 2:1, two for 2:2, one for a 3rd.
+Score shown is a percentage of total points available.: